 This policy details a broad outline of proper faculty/student, student/student and faculty/faculty interaction and behavior.
-Because the school is an exemplar of role modeling in the community, these standards encompass conduct inside and outside the school during school hours, after-school activities or private interaction with students outside of school.
+Because the school is an exemplar of role modeling in the community, these standards encompass conduct inside and outside the school during school hours, after-school activities, and/or in private interactions with students outside of school.

-These guidelines place a special emphasis on unwanted touch and exerting any form of verbal, physical or inappropriate psychological influence or control on students.
+These behavioral guidelines place a special emphasis on unwanted touch and exerting any form of verbal, physical, or inappropriate psychological influence or control on students.
 Any violation of these guidelines will not be tolerated.
 In keeping with its commitment to maintain a safe environment, the school will conduct a thorough investigation, report such violations when legally mandated to appropriate authorities and take necessary measures to counsel or remove individuals who violate these principles.

-Any allegations of abuse, harassment or violation of behavioral standards should be reported promptly to Mrs. CB Neugroschl or Mrs. Tamar Appel.
+As noted above, any allegations of abuse, harassment or violation of behavioral standards should be reported promptly to Mrs. CB Neugroschl or Rabbi Zev Prince.